gdi2290/pathgl/README.md

 <script src="http://adnanwahab.com/pathgl/dist/pathgl.min.js" charset="utf-8"></script>
 ```

+or Using npm and running `npm install pathgl --save`

 ## Usage

 If webgl is available then your circles will be WEBGL, if not, fallback to svg.